mwenechac/loan_service/README.md

 ## Testing

+1. Run the service using the following command from the app directory:

+          ```
+          python manage.py runserver
+          ```
- 1. Use postman to interact with the apis.
+ 2. Use postman to interact with the apis.
     - Initiate loan: call the initiate loan api using the url: http://127.0.0.1:8000/loan/initiate.
-If you are not runing the project locally, subsitute the IP address with an applicable address.
-Make a post request with a request body similar to the one below. **The date format is yyyy-mm-dd.**
+If you are not running the project locally, subsitute the IP address with an applicable address.
+Make a **POST** request with a request body similar to the one below. **The date format is yyyy-mm-dd.**

         ```
            {